tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 2. Implement word-picker.c
     * I decided to split the program into functions so it is manageable
     * Write the pickWord function
-  c.
-Write the getRandomNr function4.
+    * Write the getRandomNr function4.
-  d.
-Write the getWord function
+    * Write the getWord function
-  e.
-Write the setMeUp function
+    * Write the setMeUp function
 3. Implement create-word-database.c
-  a.
-I decided to split the program into functions so it is manageable
+    * I decided to split the program into functions so it is manageable
-  b.
-Write the setMeUp function
+    * Write the setMeUp function
-  c.
-Write the readAndInser function
+    * Write the readAndInser function
     d.
 Write the insertWord function
 4. Create a long list of words
 5. Create testcases for word-picker
 6. Create testcases for create-word-database